bitterhalt/dots-river/README.md

 - Filemanager: [Yazi](https://yazi-rs.github.io/)
 - Launcher [bemenu](https://github.com/Cloudef/bemenu)

+---

+### ! ! !
+IMPORTANT ! ! !

+> If you have just installed Void and copy pasted everything from here, you won't get working system just yet!
+>
+> Check out ~/.local/bin/void/void_kickstart.sh to get the idea what services are needed!
+>
+> Good luck!

+---

 ### Main key bindings

 > Here is a list of the main key combinations, mostly default ones